spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/concrete-products/managing-marketplace-concrete-product-attributes.md

 template: back-office-user-guide-template
 ---

-This topic describes how to manage attributes of the marketplace concrete products in the Merchant Portal.
+This document describes how to manage attributes of the marketplace concrete products in the Merchant Portal.

 ## Prerequisites